Charting Your Course:

-It's not just about predicting the size of your business in X number of years; or even about setting revenue goals for yourself over the next few quarters.
-Growth planning also involves thinking through what it will take to get there—how many employees you'll hire, how much inventory you'll need to purchase, what kind of marketing strategy will be most effective, which partnerships will help propel you forward, and so on.
+Growth planning is not merely about predicting the size of your business in a few years or setting revenue goals for the next few quarters.
+It also involves thinking through the operational aspects required to achieve those goals—such as the number of employees you'll hire, the inventory you'll need to purchase, the marketing strategies that will be most effective, and the partnerships that will help propel you forward.

-Once you've built a solid plan for scaling up your business without strangling it or running out of cash, you can begin implementing that plan with confidence and peace of mind that you're not just gambling with your livelihood—you're betting on a sure thing!
+Once you've built a solid plan for scaling up your business without strangling it or running out of cash, you can begin implementing that plan with confidence and peace of mind.
+You're not just gambling with your livelihood; you're betting on a sure thing.
+Here are some key components to consider when developing your growth plan:

 When you're planning for growth, your business plan will always come back to the amount of cash you have available in the company.
 Scalability is then about how much money you have to invest in that growth and whether your company can grow without being hampered by its Processes, People or Systems.